axelvestberg/dev-vocabulary/README.md

 ## Backend

 ### Server
-* Nodejs
-  - Node.js is an open source, cross-platform runtime environment for developing server-side and networking applications.
+* Node.js is an open source, cross-platform runtime environment for developing server-side and networking applications.
 Node.js applications are written in JavaScript, and can be run within the Node.js runtime on OS X, Microsoft Windows, and Linux.
 * Express
 * PHP
 * Ruby on Rails